What are Crawlers?

 How do web crawlers work?

-Web crawlers work by following a set of predefined rules to systematically navigate and index the content of websites.
+Web crawlers work by following a set of predefined rules.

 Here's a simplified overview of how they work:

-The crawler starts by visiting a seed URL, typically the home page of a website.
+The crawler starts by visiting a seed URL, typically the home page.

-Before crawling a site, crawlers check for a file called robots.txt or meta robots tag, which contains rules for which pages on the site can be crawled and which should be avoided.
+Before crawling a site, crawlers check for robots.txt or meta robots tags to see which pages on the site can be crawled and which should be avoided.

 On each page, the crawler extracts information such as text content, images, and metadata.
-This information is then stored in a database for later analysis.
+This information is then stored in a database.

 Crawlers are designed to avoid getting stuck in infinite loops or "trap" pages such as search infinite redirect pages.